robweber/trash-panda/README.md

 ### Direct Documentation Links

 An endpoint `/dashboard/docs/<filename>` exists to load and render any Markdown file from the docs directory.
 These can be linked together to create a rudimentary wiki page or other type of custom documentation for display via Markdown parsing.
-Coupled with [custom nav links](#website-options) this can be linked on any page.
+Coupled with [custom nav links](#website-options) these can be accessed on any page.
 The link for a file `information.md` within the docs directory would be `/dashboard/docs/information`.
 As with host documentation filenames are assumed to be in a slugified format.

 ## Templating